 Ibogaine is most effective for short acting opiates and heroin.

-Ibogaine is taken at peak withdrawals, as the drug begins to leave the body.
+Ibogaine is taken at peak withdrawals, as these drugs begin to leave the body.

-This list includes Dilaudid, Demerol, Percocet, Codeine, and OxyContin.
+This list includes Dilaudid, Demerol, Percocet, Codeine, OxyContin and the majority of opiate based medications .
 Most of these drugs do not stay in the system for long and do not contain a blocker.

 Heroin is also a short acting opiate.

 Being on these types of opiates before taking Ibogaine is the safest.
-Ibogaine can be given at the peak of heroin or opiate withdrawal.
+Learn more by following the link below.

 Ibogaine for Suboxone and Methadone – Long-Acting Opiates